 If you're unable to get in touch with the Workspace Primary Owner, we can help with forwarding your request.

-this form to send us a note.
-Make sure to include the following to help us locate your account: • Your workspace URL • The email address associated with your Slack account We'll forward your request to the Workspace Primary Owner.
+email@example.com.
+To help us locate your account, include the following information: • Your workspace URL • The email address associated with your Slack account We'll forward your request to the Workspace Primary Owner.

 Once your request is confirmed by the Workspace Primary Owner, Slack will remove your name, email address, and other unique identifiers from your profile.